Musical Performance (Bachelor of Music)

 The subsidiary theoretical, academic and performance subjects are attended weekly at the beginning of the course.
 In the second half of the course a variety of additional subjects may be selected which are relevant to the chosen profession, or lead on to a variety of Master’s degree courses.

-The orchestral and chamber music projects are distributed throughout the course in parallel to the other tuition.
+The orchestral and chamber music projects are distributed throughout the course in parallel to the other tuition. - Who is the course aimed at? / Requirements for admission

 The Bachelor’s degree course in Musical Performance is directed towards instrumentalists intending to pursue careers as orchestral or chamber music players or as soloists on their instruments.